Everyone knows that insurance companies are just looking for reasons to raise our rates, or drop us completely.

 Your blood pressure plays a huge role in how much you pay for you coverage.
 Ironically, the life insurance process could be stressful enough to raise your blood pressure.
 There is a lot you can do to lower your blood pressure, which can in turn save you money.

-If you have high blood pressure, it’s important you find a company who understands your situation and will give you reasonable rates based on your situation.
-You could spend days calling different companies, or you can let us do some of the work for you.
-We have relationships with all of the top companies.
+If you have high blood pressure, it’s important you find a company that understands your situation and will give you reasonable rates based on your situation.